FIVE JEWELS OF WISDOM

 If someone insults you, then it is your sense of self-importance that

-responds emotionally with hurt and retribution.
-Likewise, if someone praises
+responds emotionally with hurt and a desire for retribution.
+Likewise, if

-you, then it is your sense of self-importance that responds emotionally with a
+someone praises you, then it is your sense of self-importance that responds

-feeling of pride and self-esteem.
-When self-importance is frustrated, then it
+emotionally with a feeling of pride and self-esteem.
+When self-importance is

-becomes self-pity, which is one of the most crippling states of emotional
+frustrated, then it becomes self-pity, which is one of the most crippling states

-suffering.
-Yet if one has no sense of self-importance, then insults and praise
+of emotional suffering.
+Yet, if one has no sense of self-importance, then

 Socialites, intellectuals, and the wealthy tend to develop a hard-core

 sense of self-importance.
-These people usually find the path of awakening far
+These individuals often find the path of awakening to

 From an awakened state, one sees the greater view of the soul, in which